Dept. 3035

 The Library supports and highlights our faculty publications in a variety of ways.

-Faculty from a variety of disciplines and institutions are posting their pre-publication and published works to which they have copyright permission on bePress and SSRN.
+Faculty from a variety of disciplines and institutions post their pre-publication and published works for which they have copyright permission on SSRN.
 These dissemination tools distribute new publications to interested scholars and provide a resource for publishers to find useful articles for publication.
 Our library staff will assist faculty in making their works available through these sites.

 When a needed item cannot be located within our own collection, there are options for retrieving the material from another library.

 Faculty, students, and staff may locate a title in Prospector.
-Prospector is a resource-sharing alliance of Colorado and the University of Wyoming Libraries.
-Materials requested through Prospector generally arrive in 2-3 days.
+Prospector is a resource-sharing alliance of Colorado and the University of Wyoming.
+Materials requested through Prospector generally arrive in two-three days.
 To have materials sent directly to the Law Library, select us as the pick-up location when submitting the request.

 However, there is no need to search for availability of any materials that you need unless you wish to.
-You should always feel free to contact our Circulation Manager and request that an item be obtained for you.
+You should always feel free to contact Susan and request that an item be obtained for you.
 She can decide the best route through which to pursue your request.

 The library has laptops that can be checked out through the library IT office, room 139.
 Our IT manager can answer questions or give instructions on use.
 Wireless access is available throughout the library for all visitors.

 Access to library electronic databases on our web site varies.
-Nearly all are available from within the law school and many from anywhere on campus.
-Clicking on the information icon before the title will indicate accessibility.
-Off-campus access for most titles is available with a university username and password.
+All are available from within the law school and most are available from off-site with a university username and password, Clicking on the information icon before the title will indicate accessibility.

 There is no official form to fill out to request that the library purchase a book for our collection or an office copy for a faculty member.
-However, requests may be emailed to the Library Director or Associate Librarian.
+However, requests may be emailed to our librarians.
 Please indicate if the request is under time constraints.
-You will be notified when the book is received and processed.
+You will be notified when the item is received and processed.
 Alternatively, from our library catalog click on the Suggest a Purchase link.
 In the email form, supply the information of the publication to be added to the collection.

 The library has a subscription to Current Index to Legal Periodicals' SmartCILP.
 Through this service any faculty member may set up a profile to receive electronic notification when new articles are published in specific journals or by selected subjects.
-For access to the password for establishing your own profile, contact the Associate Librarian.
+For access to the password for establishing your own profile, contact our librarians.

 Several of our electronic databases provide a similar alerting service.
-To identify these titles and request electronic notification, contact the Electronic Services Librarian.
+To identify these titles and request electronic notification, contact Tawnya.

 Our reserve collection is shelved at the Circulation Desk.
-We maintain current copies of nutshells, hornbooks, selected Wyoming and Colorado primary resources, and heavily-used items here.
+We maintain current copies of most nutshells, hornbooks, selected Wyoming and Colorado primary resources, and other heavily-used items.
 Any paper or electronic resources that a faculty member would like to put on reserve is done through our Circulation Manager.
 Though reserve materials are handled on a priority basis, it is best to allow at least 24 hours for the materials to be processed before announcing their availability to students.

-The Circulation Manager also maintains the exam file, a password-protected site used to post old exam questions.
-Faculty who wish to post old exams may forward an electronic copy of their exams to our Circulation Manager.
+The Circulation Manager also maintains the exam file through TWEN, a password-protected site used to post old exam questions.
+Faculty who wish to post old exams may forward an electronic copy of their exams to Susan.

 Westlaw and Lexis access: